 As share-based compensation expense recognized in the condensed consolidated statements of earnings is based on awards ultimately expected to vest.
 Share-based compensation expense includes expenses related to the Company's direct employees.
-Prior to the separation, Varian also charged the Company for the allocated share-based compensation costs of certain employees of Varian who provided selling, general and administrative services on the Company's behalf.
+Prior to the separation and distribution, Varian also charged the Company for the allocated share-based compensation costs of certain employees of Varian who provided selling, general and administrative services on the Company's behalf.

-The table below summarizes the effect of recording share-based compensation expense and for the option component of the employee stock purchase plan shares:
+The table below summarizes the effect of recording the share-based compensation expense (which includes the option component of the employee stock purchase plan shares):